MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ## Sending Analytics
 Sending Analytics is a crucial step to see client-side analytics on the Analytics Server.
 When collecting Analytics, the analytics logs are stored in a log file on the client device which is sent to the analytics server after using the `send` method of the Analytics API.

-#### Cordova
+#### JavaScript
-In a Cordova application, use the following JavaScript API method:
+In a Cordova/Web application, use the following JavaScript API method:

 ```javascript
 WL.Analytics.send();